50 Ideas for Five Day Self-Experiments

 - Making something you'd usually buy e.g., your morning coffee.

 - Your idea!

 - A reasonable schedule for five-day experiments might be alternating a planning week with an experiment week.
 You might do a five-week cycle that's: planning week, experiment week, planning week, experiment week, week off.
-This gives you 2 experiments every 5 weeks.
+This gives you two experiments every five weeks.

-- I'm going to write a separate article on the psychological benefits of self-experiments and will link that here once it's posted.
+I'm going to write a separate post on the psychological benefits of self-experiments and will link that here once it's posted.
 Coming soon!